 In the past, safflower seeds were typically used for dyes, but they have had a range of uses throughout history.
 It has been an important plant for cultures dating back to the Greeks and Egyptians.

 There are approximately 60 countries around the world that cultivate this crop, but the overall yield is rather small, only about 600,000 tons per year around the world.
-In modern history, the vegetable oil that is extracted from the seeds is the most valuable element of the plant, and the majority of production is used for that purpose.
-The oil, however, is a good replacement for other, less healthy vegetable oils that are widely used, so the market continues to increase around the world.
+In modern history, vegetable oil extracted from the seeds is a valuable element of the plant, and the majority of production is used for this purpose.
+The oil, however, is a good replacement for other, less healthy vegetable oils that are widely used, so the market continues to grow around the world.

 Health Benefits of Safflower Oil